-( 1821–81), Russian novelist; full name Fyodor Mikhailovich Dostoevsky.
-His novels reveal his psychological insight, savage humor, and concern with the religious, political, and moral problems posed by human suffering.
-Notable works: Crime and Punishment (1866), The Idiot (1868), and The Brothers Karamazov (1880).
+(1821–81), Russian novelist; full name Fyodor Mikhailovich Dostoevsky.
+Dostoevsky’s novels reveal his psychological insight, savage humour, and concern with the religious, political, and moral problems posed by human suffering.
+Notable novels: Crime and Punishment (1866), The Idiot (1868), and The Brothers Karamazov (1880).

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.